semaphoreci/docs/docs/faq/faq.md

 <details>
   <summary id="attach-to-ssh-session">Is it possible to attach to an ongoing SSH session?</summary>
   <p>

 It's possible to use [sem attach][sem-attach] to an ongoing SSH session but you'd need to attach to the job ID of the SSH session.
-To get the job ID you can use `sem get jobs` to get the list of all running jobs.
+To get the job ID you can use <code>sem get jobs</code> to get the list of all running jobs.
  </p>
 </details>